Rob Stoner

 Robert Rothstein (born April 20, 1948), known professionally as Rob Stoner, is an American singer and multi-instrumentalist known for his role as the musical director for three Bob Dylan tours and his contributions to hit albums, including Bob Dylan's Desire and Don McLean's American Pie.
 He has worked with a wide array of prominent artists across various genres and continues to perform as a solo act.
 He works as an online guitar instructor.

 Early life

 Rob Stoner grew up in Manhattan and New Rochelle, NY.
 He joined the musicians union at age 15, working as a singer-guitarist performing standards from the Great American Songbook.
 His parents were professional photographers.
 His father, Arthur Rothstein, is one of the premier photojournalists of the 20th century.
+He's the uncle of actor-director-screenwriter Noah Segan.
 Before graduating from NYC's Columbia College in 1969, Stoner began working as a session musician for artists like Don McLean, Pete Seeger, Tim Hardin and others.